 The online retailer will benefit from having a physical store too as it provides an important additional touch point for consumers.
 It could lead to increased brand awareness.
 It could encourage consumers to test products in person and possibly buying them.
 The store can serve as an additional point for customers to collect or return products, offering them increased convenience and a wider variety of choices.

 For example, some landlords in Singapore, Malaysia, Vietnam, Philippines, have leased pop-up space for e-commerce platform Zalora.
 It allowed the retailer to showcase their digital-physical concept; customers could try their products and get educated about shopping on Zalora's website.
 Customers had to purchase their products on Zalora's online platform in-store which will be delivered to their homes instead of carrying it away immediately.
-It was reported by the company that 90% of customers who bought from the pop-up stores were new ones14.
+It was reported by the company that 90% of customers who bought from the pop-up stores were new ones.
 The retail landlords who leased to Zalora were also able to collate consumers' perceptions about omni-channel shopping and offer consumers a novel experience.

-14 Zalora Press Release, 11 March 2016:
+&lt;sup>14 Zalora Press Release, 11 March 2016: http://blog.zalora.com/press/press-release-zalora-turns-four/#.V5V90\195hE, Retrieved July 2016

-Lation 1000 Host and 20 Octave and 20 July 2010 http://blog.zalora.com/press/press-release-zalora-turns-four/#.V5V90_195hE, Retrieved July 2016